ChuuniMage/krzysztophor/index.md

 Since there's no replacement for practical hands-on experience, I've started to work on projects.
 My first completed project is the Orthodox Defender bot, which is a Discord Bot running live on the Orthodox Christian discord server, serving over 5000 members.

-You can find my progress writing this bot here: [>> Defender Project](defenderProject.md), posted on January 25, 2021
+You can find my articles about writing this bot here: [>> Defender Project](defenderProject.md), posted on January 25, 2021